 All staff and students (both internal and external) must attend one Animal Ethics Group Workshop in order to work with animals.
 New staff who have significant previous experience may be granted an exemption by the AWC upon application.

 The Animal Ethics Group Workshop is a 2 hour small group workshop that focuses on the ethics application forms, Clinical Record Sheets, animal scoring, the Animal Facilities, and covers some problem solving situations.
 The workshops will be staggered throughout the year.
-Bookings are made via the Ethics Officer, Animal Welfare Committee.
+Bookings are made via the Animal Ethics Officer, Animal Welfare Committee.
 Please include your full name, email, department you are working with, Supervisors name, and the date you completed AEOT on.

 The next Animal Ethics Group Workshop will be held on: